Devon-Stephens/Azure-Network-Protocols/README.md

 <img src="https://i.imgur.com/LQoeyv9.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 - Open the "WireShark" application once it finish installing.
-Double Click the "Ethernet adapter" Option to start seeing the live traffic thats happening on the virtual machine
+Double Click on the "Ethernet adapter" Option to start seeing the live data traffic that's happening on the virtual machine.
+The Blue icon in the top left corner should turn red when traffic is passing through.
 </p>
 <br />